 Undigestible foods are fermented by intestinal bacteria which will result in more toxins to be processed and removed by the liver.

-Grains such as oatmeal and boiled white rice are recommended because they are high in soluble fiber, which helps to bind and remove ammonia and other intestinal toxins (by-products of protein digestion and bacterial fermentation of undigested foods) from the system.
+Grains such as oatmeal and boiled white rice are good because they are high in soluble fiber.
+The fiber helps to bind and remove ammonia and other intestinal toxins (by-products of protein digestion and bacterial fermentation of undigested foods) from the system.

 Vegetables act as a source of complex carbohydrates and they also provide fiber that helps to promote bowel movements to remove toxins from the body.

 Dietary supplements are recommended as part of the treatment for canine liver disease.
 If your dog has liver disease, consult with your vet on the use of the following supplements:

 Milk thistle is an herb that is good for the liver.
 It can increase bile flow and stimulate protein synthesis, thereby rebuilding cells damaged by liver disease.
 It also acts as an antioxidant which slows down the inflammatory process and prevents further cell damage.